ben-yeung/ben-b0t/README.md

 * 🎊 **Fun**: `dog`, `cat`, `ascii`, `8ball`, `fliptext`, `ytsearch`, and more
 * 🔎 **Search**: `define`, `syn`, `translate`, `find [Google Image Search]`, and more
 * 📊 **Information**: `covid`, `weather`, `poll`, `uptime`, `remind`, `decide`, and more
+* 💬 Log chat message streaks and those who willingly or accidentally break them!
+* 👽 Have fun trolling friends with image manipulation using Canvacord API

 ## 📺 Twitch API Integration